-Career education (also known as career training education/CTE) is relevant, flexible, and designed for YOU.
+Career training programs (also known as career training education/CTE) are relevant, flexible, and designed for YOU.
 Study almost anything, from computer science to hospitality management to firefighting.
 Many of our hands-on programs take less than a year to complete.

 Did you know that community colleges in California are the largest provider of workforce training in the United States?
 More than two million students at 116 schools across the Golden State partake in over 200 programs that provide hands-on training by industry professionals.

 - About two-thirds of part-time students are over 24 years old.

 - California community college certificate programs offer flexible schedules.

 - 78 percent of Mission College students attend part-time.